ionic-team/stencil-site/versioned_docs/version-v3.0/introduction/03-getting-started.md

 ?
 Project name › my-first-stencil-project
 ```

-Here, we've named our project 'my-first-stencil project'.
+Here, we've named our project 'my-first-stencil-project'.
 After hitting `ENTER` to confirm your choices, the CLI will
 scaffold a Stencil project for us in a directory that matches the project name you provided.

 Upon successfully creating our project, the CLI will print something similar to the following to the console: